raspberrypilearning/from-me-to-you/en/step_5.md

 play sound (Pop v) until done
 ```

-You can use any of the skills that you have learnt:
+You can use any of the skills that you have learned:

 + [Useful code](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/4){:target="scratch_guide"}
 + [Block reference](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch/5){:target="scratch_guide"}